morungos/morungos.github.io/_posts/2024-08-14-cheap-infrastructure.md

 author: Stuart
 background: '/img/posts/slidey0136.jpg'
 summary: |-
-  A blog post on the how we put together a lightweight high-availability platform, without all the burdensome complexities.
-tagline: |-
   Do you need to put together a high-availability application platform on a budget?
 This post is for you
 image: '/img/posts/slidey0136.jpg'